BTEC IT Level 3 QCF

 The curriculum covered in years 7, 8 and 9 has changed in recent years following changes made by the government to encourage computer programming to be introduced to younger students and therefore to be able to fill a skills gap in the computing work place.

-In Key Stage 3 the curriculum now covers computer science which includes an introduction to programming using programmes such as Logo and developing into more challenging work on programmes like Python, Little Man Computer and BBC Basic.
+In Key Stage 3 the curriculum now covers computer science which includes an introduction to programming using programmes such as Scratch and Kodu.
+In addition, students learn about computer systems, networks and aspects such as binary.

 Students also cover a programme of study on Digital Skills which covers elements of Cyberbullying, Online Safety and a range of uses of IT skills.

-Information Technology covers the traditional applications ensuring students have a good working knowledge of word, spreadsheet, presentations, database, desk top publishing, movie making and more
+Information Technology covers the traditional applications ensuring students have a good working knowledge of word processing, spreadsheet, presentation, database and desktop publishing software.